bobfoster/avl-trees/README.md

 A right rotation can be expressed in pseudo-code (for a mutable tree):

-    void rotateRight(Node node) {
+    Node rotateRight(Node node) {
       Node left = node.left
       node.setLeft(left.right)
       left.setRight(node)
+      return left
     }

 Likewise, a left rotation:

-     void rotateLeft(Node node) {
+     Node rotateLeft(Node node) {
        Node right = node.right
        node.setRight(right.left)
        right.setLeft(node)
+       return right
      }

 (The setLeft and setRight methods are assumed to recalculate the height of the target node.)

-We have omitted from our diagrams any consideration of the right link on a left rotation or a left link on a left rotation.
+We have omitted from our diagrams any consideration of the left.right link on a right rotation or a right.left link on a left rotation.
 The following diagrams should clear that up and enable you to better see what the code is doing.

-          2      right-rotate to      1
+          2      rotate right to      1
           c                           b
          /                           / \
         b                           a   c
        / \                             /
       a   ?                           ?

-         4       left-rotate to       1
+         4       rotate left to       1
          a                            b
           \                          / \
            b                        a   c